Concurrent License Administration

 Set Up Local Client Access Configuration

 In a local client access configuration, you install the network license manager on a server and you install MATLAB on each client computer.
 When users on client computers start MATLAB, it contacts the license manager over the network to check out a license key.
-This figure shows one possible configuration.

-Set Up a Remote Client Access Configuration
+Set Up a Network Access Configuration

-In Network Concurrent User installations, you can set up a remote access configuration by installing MATLAB and other products on a file server and have client computers access products over the network, or you can setup a local access configuration by installing products on each client computer.
+In Network Concurrent User installations, you can set up a network access configuration by installing MATLAB and other products on a file server and have client computers access products over the network, or you can setup a local access configuration by installing products on each client computer.
 In this scenario, clients communicate with the server only when they check out a license key.

 You must activate the license for the installation before you run the installer.
 To retrieve the license file needed for your configuration, go to the License Center at the MathWorks website.